-Over the years, the office has received many calls for help from local individuals and families in urgent hardship situations, where the need is pressing and no agency is ready or able to give it.
-These painful occasions led us to organize “the Lifeline List.”
-For more than 10 years we have been able to assist more than 260 local families.
-Over those years, we have also developed excellent working relationships with compassionate agencies like the Victoria Women’s Transition House and the Cridge Centre for the Family.
+Since 2004, we have been able to assist several hundred local families.
+And over those years, we have also developed excellent working relationships with compassionate agencies like the Victoria Women’s Transition House and the Cridge Centre for the Family.
 They know what we do and they sometimes invite us to help the people they serve.

 The format: How do you go about assuring claimed needs are genuine?

 Several experienced congregation members (all women, because the vast majority of people we help are women) act as “assessors,” visiting face to face with anyone asking for help.
 The assessors respectfully ask probing questions, keep their eyes open and determine what help, if any, will be provided.
 Two volunteers keep the confidential records and administer the project.
 The records are available to board members and the ministers

 The terms: What does becoming a sponsor on our Lifeline List involve?

 People who volunteer their names for our the Lifeline List are called “sponsors.”
 They are promised that they will not be called upon more than once a year and they will only be called upon in a specific, urgent situation, which has been confirmed as genuine by an assessment.
 They will be given what details can be shared while maintaining confidentiality.
 They will never be asked to contribute more than $200 and they will get a receipt for tax purposes.
 Finally, they can have their name taken off the Lifeline List at any time, with a simple phone call to the list administrator.

 Advantages: How has it worked?